 15. Go on a tour of Yad LaKashish

-Yad LaKashish isn’t your typical tourist activity, but if you make the time to visit, I promise you’ll leave Jerusalem having had a deeper experience than most travelers.
+Yad LaKashish isn’t your typical tourist activity, but if you take the time to visit, I promise you’ll leave Jerusalem having had a deeper experience than most travelers.
 Yad LaKashish is a non-profit organization that empowers more than 300 of Jerusalem’s elderly residents on a daily basis.
 They began their lives in many places around the world and at least 8 languages are spoken here.
 From Holocaust survivors to refugees, these men and women have been through so much.

 The men and women who come to Yad LaKashish each day have been trained to create artwork that’s sold in their gift shop (and online).
 When talking about his craft, one of the sweet old men told me “it’s hand work and it’s heart work.”
 And a kind woman stopped knitting to give me her phone number.
-She wanted me know that I can give her a call to chat anytime.
+She wanted me to know that I can give her a call to chat anytime.

 The non-profit supplies these senior citizens with bus passes, a hot meal, a paycheck, a community and something to look forward to every day.
 Getting to meet these men and women was one of the highlights of my time in Israel.
 Schedule your free tour between 8:30am-12pm Sunday – Thursday.

 My most recent trip to Israel came in the Spring after one of the wettest winters in recent history.
 While that meant beach days in Tel Aviv were delayed, it also meant that the desert was in full bloom when I arrived.
 Wildflowers or not, taking a 4×4 tour through the Judean Desert is something not many people get the opportunity to do.
 Those people are all missing out!
 Book your tour here.

 17. Learn about the Nazis of pre-WWII Jerusalem